Home Visiting Program and Practice Resources

 - Refugee Health Information from MDH including: Provider Guide, Health Education Materials for Refugees, Topics and Directories for Organizations Serving Refugees: MDH Refugee Health

-- African American Babies Coalition: African American families and communities will claim our cultural heritage so that our babies will thrive, excel and lead us into the future.
+- African American Babies Coalition and projects at Wilder: African American families and communities will claim our cultural heritage so that our babies will thrive, excel and lead us into the future.
 This website contains information developed by our community for our community.
 African American Babies

 - Information for Minnesota Tribal Home Visiting Staff: MDH Family Home Visiting Information for Tribal Nations

 - The National CLAS Standards are a set of 15 action steps intended to advance health equity, improve quality, and help eliminate health care disparities by providing a blueprint for individuals and health and health care organizations to implement culturally and linguistically appropriate services.
 Think Cultural Health

 - Health Information in Multiple Languages-All Health Topics: MedlinePlus Free printable translations of many health topics: National Library of Medicine Health Reach (birth control, domestic violence, vaccines and more!
 English versions also available.)

 - Limited English Proficiency (LEP) interactive map: LEP Gov Maps.
 This map provides information about what languages might be spoken in your county.
 Once on this page, click on Language Map App.
 Enlarge the map to view individual counties, click on your county and a pie chart will pop up.
 Scroll over this chart to see the number of people who speak each language.

 A promising practice for Minnesota home visiting programs is to provide visiting in the context of a trusting relationship.
 Reflective practice supports relationship building.
 Motivational interviewing is a strategy that supports parents in making changes by identifying what they want to change and when they are ready.